 4. Customer behavior

 It covers your subscriber’s purchase behavior, website activity, and email engagement.

-Netflix is a great example here of a services that delivered personalized content in emails, based on their users’ behaviour.
+Netflix is a great example here of a service that delivers personalized content in emails, based on their users’ behavior.
 When new shows are released, Netflix notifies users who previously watched similar content.

 Another similar example is Amazon.
 They often recommend new or related products based on their customers’ browsing history.
 In the case below, I wasn’t actively looking for David Ogilvy’s book, but I had been browsing for marketing and advertising books so Amazon sent a related product as a recommendation.

 You can share the following content in your dynamic emails to your subscribers: